What academic assessments are Extenuating Circumstances considered for?

-Each academic school has its own procedures for dealing with late submission of academic assessments, and these procedures are normally described in the handbook for the academic school responsible for the module.
+Each academic school has its own procedures for dealing with late submission of academic assessments, and these procedures are normally described in your departmental handbook or the QM Plus page for your programme.
 If you do not know what the procedures are, you must find out.
 The best place to start is the academic school’s website, administrator or student support officer.
-This system may change in 2018/19, when a university wide system may be implemented, so check up to date details with your academic school.

 There are two main systems for submitting assessments later than the published deadline if you have extenuating circumstances.
 You will need to check with your academic school which system applies to you.

 Requesting a deadline extension

 This is where you are given a later deadline (an ‘extension’) to submit your work.
 Whether or not you are granted an extension, and the duration of that extension, is for the academic school responsible for that module to decide.
 The information that you can provide about your extenuating circumstances will enable them to make their decision.
 You should always ask for an extension before the required deadline for submission.

 If you are unable to meet the new deadline, you must talk to the academic school concerned again, about a further extension.
 Extensions can only be granted for a reasonable period of time e.g. you cannot submit your work after the answers have been released to other students, and / or other students have received feedback on their work.